abagayev/stop-russia/README.md

 ### Launch in the cloud

-The best way of bombing their websites is from cloud services like DigitalOcean, it gives the possibility of scaling to big number of servers and IP addresses in different countries.
+The best way of bombing their websites is from cloud services like DigitalOcean, it gives the possibility of scaling to a large number of servers and IP addresses in different countries.

-To automate the running in cloud check the folder `automation`, at the moment we support the following providers:
+To automate running it in cloud, check the folder `automation`, at the moment we support the following providers:
 - digital ocean
 - microsoft azure

 ### Limitations

 Attention!
 Only use this service where you cannot damage your internet connection.
-Use VPN, invite those who are outside of the Ukraine territory.
+Use a VPN, invite those who are outside of the Ukrainian territory.
-DON'T USE WHILE IN SHELTERS! you can be damaging those who are trying to talk to their families or follow the news.
+DON'T USE WHILE IN SHELTERS!
+You can be damaging those who are trying to talk to their families or follow the news.
-DON'T USE IN PUBLIC NETWORKS, for example in the offices, you can damage your local provider.
+DON'T USE IN PUBLIC NETWORKS, for example in offices, you can damage your local provider.
-НЕ ВИКОРИСТОВУЙТЕ В ПУБЛІЧНИХ МЕРЕЖАХ - наприклад в офісах, ви можете задати школи місцевому провайдеру

 ### How it works

-The image uses `bombardier` to create the maximum load on the dangerouse websites for Ukraine - russian propaganda and authorities close to the occupation power.
+The image uses `bombardier` to create the maximum load on dangerous websites for Ukraine - russian propaganda and authorities close to the occupation power.
 This is not a perfect tool, but together we will be able to turn their network down if we do it from the different parts of the world.

 The list of the websites is in the file `resources.txt`.
-It can be add more websites to this file in your pull requests or create a copy of image at your machines.
+More websites can be added to this file in your pull requests or create a copy of the image in your machines.

 ### Let's do it together!